mmusal/mmusal.github.io/_projects/4_project.md

 category: fun
 ---

 In this project we would like to investigate the affect of socio-demographic and other variables on Covid-19 mortality in the counties of California.
-As we cab see from the application created by rshiny The questions we would like to answer are listed below:
+As we can see from the [application created by rshiny](https://mmusal.shinyapps.io/timeseriesofSMR/) counties seem to be following a degree of spatial structure where counties with low/high SMR values have counties with similar SMR characteristics.
+We discuss the [details](https://mmusal.github.io/blog/2023/Explaining_rshinyapp/) of this application.
+We conduct Moran's I as we describe the data.
+However before doing so we should learn about [some of the capabilities](https://mmusal.github.io/blog/2023/Intro_to_Spatial_Tools_and_Files/) that R has in visualizing maps using SHP data.
+The questions we would like to eventually answer are listed below:

 # Project Questions
 0. Can we represent the spatial dependence in the counties of California.